AsherTeo/MR-Beast-Data-Analytics/README.md

 ## Methodology

 ### 1) Data Extraction
-The first phase involves extracting data from the YouTube API.
-Python is employed for this task, utilizing appropriate libraries to connect to the API and retrieve relevant information about MrBeast's video content.
+In the initial phase, data extraction from the YouTube API is executed using Python.
+The process involves utilizing the `googleapiclient` libraries to establish a connection with the API.
+This connection facilitates the retrieval of essential information, encompassing the video's Title, publishedAt timestamp, viewCount, likeCount, commentCount, duration, and a comprehensive set of 1000 comments for all of MrBeast's video content.

 ### 2) Data Wrangling
 Data wrangling is performed using the `pandas` library in Python.
 This includes cleaning and organizing the raw data obtained from the YouTube API, handling missing values, and ensuring data quality for subsequent analysis.